awsdocs/amazon-sagemaker-developer-guide/doc_source/batch-transform-data-processing.md

 The record delimiters for the input and output must also be consistent with your chosen file input\.
 The [ `SplitType`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_TransformInput.html#SageMaker-Type-TransformInput-SplitType) parameter indicates how to split the records in the input dataset\.
 The [ `AssembleWith`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_TransformOutput.html#SageMaker-Type-TransformOutput-AssembleWith                     ) parameter indicates how to reassemble the records for the output\.
 If you set input and output formats to `text/csv`, you must also set the `SplitType` and `AssemblyType` parameters to `line`\.
 If you set the input and output formats to `application/jsonlines`, you can set both `SplitType` and `AssemblyType` to `line`\.

+For CSV files, you cannot use embedded newline characters\.
 For JSON files, the attribute name `SageMakerOutput` is reserved for output\.
 The JSON input file can't have an attribute with this name\.
 If it does, the data in the input file might be overwritten\.

 ## Supported JSONPath Operators<a name="data-processing-operators"></a>